Growing broccoli should be compulsory in everyone’s garden patch. Not only is it delicious, but it is nutritious and easy to grow.

-Broccoli, like cauliflower, kale, cabbage and Brussels sprouts comes from the cole family which are known for their dark leafy leaves and thick stems.
-Broccoli is a relatively easy crop to grow that will reward you with delicious crunchy broccoli plants.
+Broccoli, like cauliflower, kale, cabbage and Brussels sprouts, comes from the cole family, which is known for its dark, leafy leaves and thick stems.
+Broccoli is a relatively easy crop to grow that will reward you with delicious, crunchy broccoli plants.

 Are you ready to get started?
 Here’s how to grow broccoli.